DanielleQuinn/blog-posts/afs148/blogtext.md

 data while attending talks that I was specifically interested in, including anything related to data science, sharks, and community outreach.
 Maybe attending topics from other domains (genomics, physiology, etc.) would have had completely different results!
 While
-I never intended for this to become anything more than an interesting conversation piece, I would like to challenge women to continue asking questions at conferences and I think that this is a hobby / side project that I’m going to continue doing in the future.
-If you have any thoughts about who is dominating conversations in your environment, I would highly recommend trying out the
-“Who’s Talking?” app!
+I never intended for this to become anything more than an interesting conversation piece, I would like to challenge women to continue asking questions at conferences and seminars - and, specifically, to make an effort to ask the *first* question following a talk.
+If you have any thoughts about who is dominating conversations in your environment, I would highly recommend trying out the “Who’s Talking?” app!

 [*<sup>1</sup>Hinsely, A., W. J. Sutherland, and A. Johnston.
 2017.
 Men ask more questions than women at a scientific conference.
 PLOS ONE 12(10): e0185534.
 DOI: 10.1371/journal.pone.0185534*](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0185534)